The Ultimate Lobster Mushroom Recipe (Plus 2 Bonus Ones)

 There are three main ways to acquire lobster mushrooms.

 The first option is to visit local organic produce markets.
-You would be able to find them during later summer and the fall when these delightful fungi are in season.
-However, they are usually only available fresh in Northern parts of the USA and Southern parts of Canada where they grow in the wild.
+You would be able to find lobster mushrooms during later summer and the fall when these delightful wild mushrooms are in season.
+However, they are usually only available fresh in the Northern parts of the USA and Southern parts of Canada, where they grow in the wild.

 If fresh lobster mushrooms are not an option in your area, you can find many online sellers of dried mushrooms that may have them available.
 Take care to vet the quality of their company and products to avoid getting old, stale, or low-quality dried mushrooms.